Common gynecologic surgeries where laparoscopy is used are:

 This procedure allows the surgeon to examine the internal organs to try to locate the source of pelvic pain.
-For a women with pelvic pain, laparoscopy will allow the surgeon to find the origin of that pain without open surgery.
+This is a big use of laparoscopy at Woman’s.
+Someone comes in with pelvic pain and laparoscopy allows you to look inside to try to find the origin of that pain without open surgery.

 Laparoscopically-assisted surgery for endometriosis

 A surgeon can use several lap-assisted techniques to remove endometrial tissue found growing outside the uterus, including cutting and removing the tissue or destroying it with a laser or electrocautery equipment.

 Surgery for a pregnancy that is in the fallopian tube (an ectopic pregnancy) can be done laparoscopically, but the urgency of the situation normally means the doctor decides the best approach to take.

 After a series of small incisions, the gall bladder is detached and removed via the endoscope.
 Nearly all patients now choose laparoscopy over open surgery for this procedure.

 A segment of the colon is removed and the remaining section reattached.

 Scar-like adhesions can be caused by previous surgery or pelvic infections and frequently cause significant pain.
 They can be removed laparoscopically, and are less likely to form in the first place after a lap-assisted surgery.